National Jurist Gives GW Law's Intellectual Property Law Program A+ Rating

-The Bernard Center provides education, events, scholarship, and dialogue about intellectual property, privacy, data security, and technology law.
+The Bernard Center provides education, events, scholarship, and dialogue at the intersection of law and technology.
 Internally, the Bernard Center is divided into two important areas of academic areas within GW Law:

 GW Law proudly unveils its Center for Law and Technology, focusing on Intellectual Property and Privacy and Technology Law.